Everything You Need to Know to be a GREAT Board Member

 - Finding the right board position for YOU

-Participants in this workshop will be eligible to participate in the Foundation’s matching program, which will connect trainees to board service opportunities.
+Participants in this workshop will be eligible to participate in the Foundation’s matching program, which will connect trainees to nonprofit board service opportunities.
 The workshop is $15, use promo code: GNOF to receive a $5 discount.
-The session will be held virtually via Zoom on Tuesday, March 9 from 5:30-7:30 pm.
-Click here to register.
+The session will be held virtually via Zoom.

 This workshop is intended for those who are interested in serving on a nonprofit board.
-If you are currently serving on a nonprofit board and want to learn the basics of nonprofit governance, click here.
+If you are currently serving on a nonprofit board and you and your organization wants to deepen their knowledge of nonprofit governance, we have a Board Governance Series for more advanced learning.
+These are typically held in the spring and fall.
+Please contact Kristen Craig (firstname.lastname@example.org) to be on the notification list for the series.

 About the Trainer